moussaclarke/planar/README.md

 $result = $widgets->all();
 ```

-You can also sort the `all` results in ascending order by passing in a property name.
+You can also sort the `all` results in ascending order by passing in a property name to sort by.

 ```
 $result = $widgets->all('price');